yochaigal/cairn/wip/2e/dungeon-seeds.md

  - Create loops, branching hallways, dead-ends, and shortcuts between rooms.
  - Some paths are Conditional, represented by a crossed line.
  - Some paths are Hidden, represented by a dashed line.

+## Dungeon Example

+Let's assume that the dungeon results from the Setting Seeds chapter was:
+- **Type**: _Shrouded Grove_
+- **Feature**: _Petrified Wood_

+We can easily imagine that this dungeon can be found in a dark, impenetrable forest with very little light, and at its center a small copse of petrified trees.
+It is likely hidden from view, and known by very few outside the forest boundary.

+Continuing to roll on the **Purpose**, **Construction**, and **Ruination** tables we get the following results:

+- **Purpose**: Originally constructed to _protect of rare artifacts_.
+Built by a _fanatical cult_.
+- **Construction**: The entrance is _between a circle of menhirs_, and its foundation is built of the very same _petrified wood_ that surrounds it.
+- **Ruination**: _Sealed_ as a result of _competing rituals_.

+We can picture it now: a forest temple built of petrified wood, designed to house rare and powerful Relics by an extremist sect of druids.
+After a magical accident sealed the doors forever shut, it can now only be entered through a circle of ancient menhirs.
+Who caused the incident that led to the temple's ruin?
+Perhaps a schism divided the cult, both sides vying for power through ritual domination.

+Continuing on to the current inhabitants of our dungeon, we get the following results (rolling for two factions):
+- **Denizens**: The creatures living here are _practical,_ yet _unimaginative_.
+- **Faction A**: Would like maintain _power_ over the temple, but are rebuffed by _dogma_.
+- **Faction B**: Seek a _redemption_ they cannot find due to a great _danger_.

+It seems as though the people currently living in the forest temple are happy with how things currently are, and frankly can't imagine why anyone would want to change things.
+The two dominant factions are clearly descendants of the original druid cult's schism, and are likely still at odds with one another.

+What stands in the way of Faction A achieving their aims of total power?
+- Perhaps the druid cult's dogma was such that power must be shared between the two cults.
+Who were their leaders?
+Siblings, rivals, perhaps?
+If the original words of the founders were found, they might be able to prove their faction's true destiny.

+What is Faction B trying to redeem, and what danger prevents them from achieving it?
+- Perhaps their faction was the cause of the ritual that sealed the temple from the ancient relics it was meant to protect, and they still carry that shame?
+Did the competing rituals create a monster that still patrols the temple?
+Perhaps if this monster was defeated, they could finally overcome their burden?

+### Conclusion

+With some idea on the history, purpose, and denizens of the dungeon, we finally have our theme.
+Let's put it all together:
+Nestled within a dense, shrouded forest lies a temple made entirely of petrified wood.
+Built by a fanatical cult to protect sacred artifacts, its entrance concealed by a circle of ancient menhirs deep in the forest.
+The temple was partly sealed after a competing faction unleashed magic which interacted poorly with another ritual, spawning a terrible monster that protects the relics to this day.
+Today, the descendants of these factions still vie for control and redemption, hindered by dogmatic disputes and fear of the creature that still roams its halls.

+### Example Map

+### Example Rooms